mzattera/predictive-powers/docs/preview/index.md

      (e.g. single or parallel function calling for OpenAI models).
      This includes a modular approach to adding tools to agents.

-     * Multi-part chat messages that support using files, images or tool (function calls) through same API.
+     * Multi-part chat messages that support using files and images through same API.

+	 * Automated scaling down and caching of images, tailored to each service provider, to reduce latency and costs.

   3. Still allows direct, low-level, access to underlying API from Java.